BorisDaich/SwingSet3/README.md

 This repository contains a copy of the source code for the SwingX library.
 The code was downloaded and salvaged from the SwingX development SVN repository on [java.net](https://en.wikipedia.org/wiki/Java.net) before Oracle acquired Sun and took that site offline permanently.
 The code is therefore more recent than any released version of SwingX by [SwingLabs](https://en.wikipedia.org/wiki/SwingLabs).
-The last jar published was version 1.6.5-1 dated Feb 27 2013, see [ebourg/swingx](https://github.com/ebourg/swingx).
+The last jar published was version 1.6.5-1 dated Feb 27 2013, see tags on [ebourg/swingx](https://github.com/ebourg/swingx).

-- the last commit 820656c https://github.com/homebeaver/SwingSet3/commit/820656cece5d727e85c32f335a3363bc852d07d8 by user "kleopatra" was made at 17:59:46, October 09, 2013.
+- the last commit 820656cece5d727e85c32f335a3363bc852d07d8 by user "kleopatra" was made at 17:59:46, October 09, 2013.
-- see also this Stack Overflow question and its answers and comments: https://stackoverflow.com/questions/6818528/what-is-the-status-of-swinglabs-swingx-post-acquisition
+- see also this Stack Overflow question and its answers and comments: [what-is-the-status-of-swinglabs-swingx-post-acquisition](https://stackoverflow.com/questions/6818528/what-is-the-status-of-swinglabs-swingx-post-acquisition)

 ### post SwingLabs forks